-Ahhh… the Earls Classic: Chili Chicken.
+Ahhh… the Earls Classic: Chilli Chicken.
 This has been a favourite of mine for forever.
-In fact, I don’t think I’ve gone to Earls and ordered anything but Chili Chicken, maybe, ever?
+In fact, I don’t think I’ve gone to Earls and ordered anything but Chilli Chicken, maybe, ever?
 I’ve made this rendition a few times and thought it was too good NOT to share.

 Makes 4 Servings

 - 1 tbsp. rice vinegar

 - 1 tsp. chili flakes (or more for added heat)

 - ½ tsp ground black pepper